houdridi/IFT6135PracticalAssignments/README.md

-# IFT6135 - Winter 2019 -Practical Assignments
+# IFT6135 - Winter 2019 - Practical Assignments
-# Team Doge
+Kaggle Team Name: __Team Doge__

+## Description
+This repository hosts practical assignments submitted during Winter 2019 for the deep learning class [IFT6135](https://sites.google.com/mila.quebec/ift6135/course-description).

+The course explores both the fundamentals and recent advances in the area of deep learning.
+It focuses on neural network-type models including convolutional neural networks and recurrent neural networks such as LSTMs.

 ## Team Members:
 - Mohamed Amine (UdeM ID: 20150893)